elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 This hooks to the new `elementor/dynamic_tags/register` action hook which holds the dynamic tags manager.
 The manager registers new dynamic tags by passing the dynamic tag instance.

 ## Registering New Dynamic Tags in Previous Versions

-For earlier versions of Elementor, register new dynamic tags using the following code:
+For earlier versions, prior to Elementor 3.5, register new dynamic tags using the following code:

 ```php
 /**